-There is an important side-effect of creating a colocation constraint between two resources, that it affects the order in which resources are assigned to a node.
-If you think about it, its somewhat obvious.
-You can't place A relative to B unless you know where B is 2.
+There is an important side-effect of creating a colocation constraint between two resources: it affects the order in which resources are assigned to a node.
+If you think about it, it's somewhat obvious.
+You can't place A relative to B unless you know where B is.
+2

 So when you are creating colocation constraints, it is important to consider whether you should colocate A with B or B with A.

-Another thing to keep in mind is that, assuming A is collocated with B, the cluster will also take into account A's preferences when deciding which node to choose for B. For a detailed look at exactly how this occurs, see the Colocation Explained3 document.
+Another thing to keep in mind is that, assuming A is collocated with B, the cluster will also take into account A's preferences when deciding which node to choose for B.